-So any sudden change in your body mass index will bring up high levels of stress in your body, which will then cause telogen effluvium, where the growth of new hair by your hair follicles will be significantly decreased.
+So any sudden change in your body mass index will bring up high levels of stress in your body.
+It will then cause telogen effluvium, where the growth of new hair by your hair follicles will be significantly decreased.

 18- Protein Powder Intake

-Some of the protein powders that contain whey isolates are known to contain anabolic steroids, which makes you produce higher levels of dihydrotestosterone (DHT) and may eventually lead to hair loss.
+Some of the protein powders that contain whey isolates are known to have anabolic steroids.
+It makes the body produce higher levels of dihydrotestosterone (DHT) and may eventually lead to hair loss.

 Smoking can cause or accelerate hair loss in many ways.

 The most obvious way is by affecting your blood circulation.
-Toxic chemicals a cigarette consists of will have a high toll on your blood circulation and reduce the amount of blood that flows into your scalp, leaving hair follicles with less nutrition and oxygen and ending up in them falling out.
+Toxic chemicals in a cigarette will have a high toll on your blood circulation and reduce the amount of blood that flows into your scalp.
+Reduced circulation leaves hair follicles with less nutrition and oxygen and ends up in hair loss.

 And another way it can harm your hair and prevent hair growth is through the pollution it will produce around you.
-The smoke cigarettes produce stays in the environment you smoked in for a long time, and consists of toxic substances.
-When your hair and scalp are exposed to this pollution, they will be adversely affected by them.
+The smoke stays in the environment for a long time and contains toxic substances.
+These will adversely affect your hair follicles and scalp.

 20- Alcohol Consumption

-Excessive amounts of alcohol consumption can lead to serious dehydration, not just only to your hair and scalp, but throughout your whole body.
+Excessive amounts of alcohol consumption can lead to severe dehydration, not only to your hair and scalp but also throughout your whole body.